Do You Have to Seal Wood After Staining it?

 If you apply the clear coat by brushing or wiping it on, you’ll likely leave streaks in the wood stain, so we recommend spraying it on instead of using a brush.
 You’re more likely to notice streaks or marks in the stained piece if you don’t let it dry for a specified time

-Use our chart as a guide for knowing how much time you have to let the stain dry.
+Use this chart as a guide for knowing how much time you have to let the stain dry.

 Stain Type